PacoVu/HODClientForPHP/README.md

 * $hodApp: a string to identify a Haven OnDemand API.
 E.g. "extractentities".
 Current supported APIs are listed in the HODApps interface.
 * $mode [REQ_MODE::SYNC | REQ_MODE::ASYNC]: specifies API call as Asynchronous or Synchronous.
 * $callback: the name of a callback function, which the HODClient will call back and pass the response from server.
+If the $callback is omitted, or is an empty string "", this function will return a response.

 *Response:*
 * Response from the server will be returned via the provided $callback function

-*Exception:*

-* This function will throw an error if the operation failed.

 *Example code:*
 ##